kainino0x/cis565final/README.md

 The most significant one is that Bullet's btConvexHullComputer, which computes a convex hull mesh based on a set of points, seems to be unavailable in ammo.js.
 This means that we need to calculate our own convex hull mesh, or work entirely in convex hulls, which will result in some necessary approximations on the geometry.

-In order to move forward, we will be using bullet's btConvexHullShape to create a convex hull based on our set of points, and use the the edges (the faces are unavailable) for computing the fractures.
-The edges also allow us to draw wireframes of the meshes, but not the faces.
+In order to move forward, we plan to use Bullet's btConvexHullShape to create a convex hull based on our set of points, and use the provided data/methods for computing the fractures (as the hull faces are unavailable).
+The edges allow us to estimate wireframes of the meshes, but not compute the faces directly.

 ##Debug images